 Notify the OEB promptly of all Z-factor events.
 Failure to notify the OEB within six months of the event may result in disallowance of the claim.

-Record costs for which recovery will be sought
+Record costs for which recovery will be sought.

 Apply to the OEB for any cost recovery of amounts recorded in the deferral account.
 This will allow the OEB and any affected transmitter the flexibility to address extraordinary events in a timely manner.
 Subsequently, the OEB may review and prospectively adjust the amounts for which Z-factor treatment is claimed.

-Outline the manner in which it intends to allocate the incremental revenue requirement to the various rate pools, the proposed disposition period, the rationale for the selected approach and a discussion of the merits of alternative allocation methods
+Outline the manner in which it intends to allocate the incremental revenue requirement to the various rate pools, the proposed disposition period, the rationale for the selected approach and a discussion of the merits of alternative allocation methods.

-Provide a detailed calculation of the incremental revenue requirement
+Provide a detailed calculation of the incremental revenue requirement.

-Costs are to be recorded in Account 1572.

 Exhibit 7 - Cost of Capital and Capital Structure

-The OEB’s general guidelines for cost of capital in rate regulation are currently provided in the , issued December 11, 2009 (2009 Report).
+The OEB’s general guidelines for cost of capital in rate regulation are currently provided in the Cost of Capital Decision.

-As per the 2009 Report, the OEB issues the cost of capital parameter updates for cost of service applications.
-Transmitters should use the most recent parameters as a placeholder, subject to an update if new parameters are available prior to the issuance of the OEB’s decision for a specific transmitter’s application.
+The OEB issues cost of capital parameter updates for cost-based rate applications.
+Transmitters should use the most recent parameters issued by the OEB as a placeholder, subject to an update if new parameters are available prior to the issuance of the OEB’s decision for a specific transmitter’s application.
+The Cost of Capital Decision stated that a risk premium differential can be proposed in the context of utility-specific rates applications, with respect to the allowed return on equity and equity ratio.
+The OEB will continue to apply the same capital structure methodology to all transmitters, irrespective of asset count.

-If the applicant wishes to adopt the OEB’s guidelines for the cost of capital, the application must clearly state this and confirm that the cost of capital parameters will be updated in accordance with the OEB’s guidelines at the time of the OEB’s decision.

-Alternatively, the applicant may apply for a utility-specific cost of capital and/or capital structure.
-If the applicant wishes to take such an approach, it must provide appropriate justification and supporting evidence for its proposal.
+Based on the Cost of Capital Decision, the applicant or intervenors can do the following in its application:

+file evidence in individual rate hearings to support different cost of capital parameters due to their specific circumstances.
+However, this evidence must provide a strong rationale for departing from the OEB’s policy and why the Fair Return Standard cannot be met.
+In addition, the applicant is strongly encouraged to hold a stakeholder session in advance of filing an application to explain its planned approach.

 Applicants requesting multi-year revenue requirement approvals must indicate whether they are proposing that the cost of capital be updated annually or fixed for all test years, and the reasons for that proposal.

 Capital Structure

+In the Cost of Capital Decision, the OEB found that no changes are required to the treatment of variances from the deemed capital structure.
+The deemed capital structure will continue to apply for all transmitters.

-The elements of the deemed capital structure are shown below and must be presented with the appropriate schedules for current OEB-approved, historical actuals, bridge and test years:
+The elements of the deemed capital structure are shown below and must be presented with the appropriate schedules for current OEB-approved, historical actuals, bridge and test year(s):

 Long-term debt